AusDTO/dta-website/pages/standard/moratorium.md

 The moratorium does not apply to services owned by state, territory or local governments.

 Information and transactional services [within the scope of the Digital Service Standard](/standard/scope-of-standard/) (the Standard) are covered by the moratorium.
-However, if you can demonstrate that you are working to meet, or have met, the Standard you will receive an [automatic exemption](#automatic-exemption).
+However, if you can show that you are working to meet, or have met, the Standard you will receive an [automatic exemption](#automatic-exemption).

 Unless you have an exemption, you **cannot** make new investments in: